The information in this article applies to:

 If the program seems to hang or close unexpectedly when attempting to print, please see the appropriate article below for additional troubleshooting specific to printing.

 After testing the basic troubleshooting steps above, if you are still experiencing unexpected software termination with your Chief Architect software program on a Windows PC computer, then you should try restarting the system in Safe Mode by following the instructions in the appropriate Microsoft support article listed below.

 Once you have completed the Safe Mode instructions, launch Chief Architect and test to see whether the behavior still occurs.

 Note: Please note that you will likely receive a warning that your customized video driver is not in use, which is expected behavior in Safe Mode.

-If starting up your Windows PC in Safe Mode resolves the program error, and if it continues when restarting up the Windows PC normally, then there is likely a conflict with a third party application running on your system.
+If starting up your Windows PC in Safe Mode resolves the program error, and if it continues when restarting Windows normally, then there is likely a conflict with a third party application running on your system.

 Once uninstalled, this app should no longer cause issues when the Chief Architect software program is in use.

-Step 5 - Use the System File Checker tool
+Step 5 - Run the System File Checker tool

 To scan your computer for corruptions in the Windows system files, you can run the System File Checker tool included with Windows.
 Information on this utility can be located in the appropriate following online Microsoft article.